Peter French: Trial of Edward Olivier

-The state had called nearing twenty witnesses, seven of which were French employees and witnessed the killing from varying distances.
-Their claims were more or less the same.
-Olivier was seen riding toward the gate that would have given him access to cross through French's land.
+The state had called nearly twenty witnesses, seven of which were French employees and who witnessed the killing from varied distances.
+Their claims were more or less the same: Olivier was seen riding toward the gate that would have given him access to cross through French's land.
 French was at the gate working a cattle drive that day.
 Olivier was witnessed colliding horse to horse with French as French yelled at Olivier.
 French was seen swinging his hand the way one swings a whip although witnesses testified they did not actually see a whip perhaps because of the distance between them.
 Olivier continued westerly toward his home behind French as French had turned his horse around.
 Olivier drew his gun and pointed it at French's head.
 French ducked.
 Olivier lowered his gun and when French turned his head back to look at Olivier, Olivier raised his gun again and fired.
 French fell from his horse.
 Olivier stopped, looked down at French dead on the ground and rode away in the direction of his home.

 Olivier's defense hinged on the purported belief that he feared that when French turned his head away, it was to buy time to draw a weapon and finally "fix" Olivier.
 French was not armed with a gun but was carrying his horse whip.

 One of the seven witnesses that testified for the prosecution was Burt French, Pete French's brother, employee and resident of P Ranch.
 He testified "Never saw my brother strike Olivier with anything."

 Over twenty witnesses testified to Olivier's defense.
 One was a man by the name of J. P. Kennedy who testified that he saw Burt French in Portland, OR, on January 2, 1898, little more than a week after Pete French was killed.
 Kennedy testified that Burt French told him, "I don't like to say anything against my brother, but I can't blame Olivier for doing as he did."

-A jury found defendant, Edward Olivier, not guilty.
+A jury found Olivier not guilty.